-District 64 Parent University returns for a fourth year in 2017-18 offering a series of free evening events tailor-made for all parents and adult community members to extend their own learning.
-Join us!2017-18 Series
+District 64 Parent University returned for a fourth year in 2017-18 offering a series of free evening events tailor-made for all parents and adult community members to extend their own learning.
+Join us!

-Come see the wonderful learning our students have achieved using the 4 C's: communication, collaboration, critical thinking, and creativity.
+Students shared the wonderful learning they have achieved using the 4 C's: communication, collaboration, critical thinking, and creativity.
 The District 's 1:1 Learning Initiative provides tools for students to amplify their learning opportunities and practice skills that will help them be future ready.
-Students will demonstrate their learning projects.
-Come celebrate how D64 innovates!
-EVERYONE is welcome.
-The program is organized by the Instructional Technology Coaches, teachers and students of District 64.
+Students demonstrated their learning projects.
+The program was organized by the Instructional Technology Coaches, teachers and students of District 64.

-To introduce the topic of social emotional learning (SEL), the D64 Superintendent Focus Group on Social Emotional Learning has invited noted expert Dr. Charlene Myklebust to join us in launching this conversation in our community.
-Dr. Myklebust will provide an overview of SEL, an introduction to CASEL (Collaborative for Academic, Social, and Emotional Learning), and a description of how the new District-wide Second Step curriculum addresses students’ social emotional development.
-All parents and community members are welcome and encouraged to attend!
+To introduce the topic of social emotional learning (SEL), the D64 Superintendent Focus Group on Social Emotional Learning invited noted expert Dr. Charlene Myklebust to join us in launching this conversation in our community.
+Dr. Myklebust provided an overview of SEL, an introduction to CASEL (Collaborative for Academic, Social, and Emotional Learning), and a description of how the new District-wide Second Step curriculum addresses students’ social emotional development.
+All parents and community members were welcomed and encouraged to attend!

 Our family maker night offered an evening of hands-on Making, Coding and STEAMing (Science, Technology, Engineering, Arts, and Math) exploration on Tuesday, April 17, 2018.
 Hosted by the D64 Tech Departrment, the program was geared towards families with school-aged, grades K-8 students.
 Families tried MakerSpace activities, coding, and learned about the fundamental ideas behind our innovation and design mindset.
 Families had the opportunity to learn and problem-solve through exploration and play.
 Popular activities from last year's family night returned, and some new ideas and activities were introduced to explore!
 The evening was facilitated by D64 Library Information Specialist Denise Reeder and Intructional Technology Coaches Megan Preis and Kevin Michael.
 Extra maker supplies?
 Donate them to D64!
 D64 invites families and community menbers to donate supplies for Maker Night, and would particularly welcome: duct tape; fabric; felt; craft/ice pop sticks; plastic interlocking building bricks; plastic straws; painter's tape/masking tape; egg cartons (cardboard); and toothpicks.
 Please drop off materials to D64 school offices.